tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ... -- and some other instances we’ll talk about shortly
 ```

-The first line says that an instances of the Functor typeclass `f` must be over a type that has the [kind](/haskell2#type-kinds) `(* -> *)`, that is, their constructors must be parameterised with a single type variable.
+The first line says that an instance of the Functor typeclass `f` must be over a type that has the [kind](/haskell2#type-kinds) `(* -> *)`, that is, their constructors must be parameterised with a single type variable.
 After this, the `class` definition specifies `fmap` as a function that will be available to any instance of Functor and that `f` is the type parameter for the constructor function, which again, takes one type parameter, e.g. `f a` as the input to `fmap`, which returns an `f b`.
-While, this may sound complex and abstract, the power of `fmap` is just applying the idea of a `map` function to any collection of item(s).
+While this may sound complex and abstract, the power of `fmap` is just applying the idea of a `map` function to any collection of item(s).

 Naturally, lists have an instance: